 WORLD ORPHAN WEEK

-World Orphan Week is promoted by SOS Children’s Villages UK which is considered the world’s largest orphan charity.
-World Orphan Week is a call to respond to the suffering of tens of millions of orphaned and abandoned children in the world today.
+World Orphan Week during the first week in March is a call to respond to the suffering of tens of millions of orphaned and abandoned children in the world today.

 SOS Children’s Villages was founded in 1949 by a young Austrian medical student, Hermann Gmeiner, who witnessed the suffering of so many orphaned and abandoned children after World War II and felt that something had to be done to help them.